Johnny Cakes

 Freezing: Lay the Hoe Cakes in a single layer on a baking sheet and freeze until solid.
 Transfer to a freezer-safe bag or container, and freeze for up to 2 months.
 Reheat directly from frozen in a skillet or oven.

-Serve this simple cornbread recipe with savory dishes like soup beans, Cowboy Soup, or fried chicken.
+Serve this simple cornbread recipe with my Baked Beans with Ground Beef, Old Fashioned Salmon Patties, Southern Potato Salad, or Southern Coleslaw for an authentic Southern meal!
 For a sweeter option, top them with honey, maple syrup, or fresh fruit.

 Johnny Cakes Recipe